CONTENTS of this section:

 Your two girls – especially Patsy – will be big now – don’t our lives pass quickly.
 Our little grandson will be five next year (school age).
 He gave us & still gives us great pleasure.

 The world is in a terrible state of unrest – it makes one almost afraid to hear the news & look at the papers.
 It is to be hoped that another War will be avoided.

 I hope Wilfred & you keep well.
 Have you still got the Store?
 How is your Mother.
 I hope she keeps going.

 With love & kind thoughts to you all.

 Yours lovingly Auntie Violet E. Wood “

-My mother corresponded with her aunt Violet until Violet’s death in 1970 with then kept in touch with her son William.
+My mother corresponded with her Aunt Violet until Violet’s death in 1970 and then kept in touch with her son William.
 In a visit to England in 1990 I met William and Hilda Wood at their home, Standhills, in Northamptonshire.

 A candid shot of William and Hilda Wood outside their house in August 1990.
 On the right is the ladder for their cat Thomas so he could get in and out at the window.

 They took me to the cemetery where John and Mary Cameron are buried as well as Violet and Arthur Wood.
 William noted that his mother did not want her age to be put on her gravestone so he did as she wished.
 Was this a typical Victorian lady’s wish for privacy about her age?

 Hilda died in 1995 but I visited once again with William in 1999, just after my six-week trek on the Camino in Spain.
 William had kindly agreed to let me mail him some of the items that made my backpack too heavy for walking and I picked them up when I visited.